Thomasjkeel/jsmetrics/README.rst

 This is jsmetrics ...

 [Table of Contents]
+..
+Disclaimer, table of metrics, Installation, Documentations, Contributing, How to cite, Project To-do's

 The layout and content of this project and was inspired by xclim (https://github.com/Ouranosinc/xclim)